 One might ask;

-or, "Why include John in any harmonization or merger of the New Testament Gospels?"
+"Why is the Gospel of John included in The Synoptic Gospel?" or, "Why include John in any harmonization or merger of the New Testament Gospels?"

-As for the authenticity of the Gospel that bears the name of John, even though it was the last of the four to be written, since its completion it has been accepted by the early church as a reliable record of the "good news" message of the life and teachings of Jesus Christ.
+As for the authenticity of the Gospel that bears the name of John, even though it is the last of the four accounts to be written, since its completion it has been accepted by the early church as a reliable record of the "good news" message of the life and teachings of Jesus Christ.

-It can be debated about whether or not the writer or dictator of the Gospel of John is actually this John Zebedee, the beloved apostle of Jesus, but there is too much unique material and important details in his account that could only be known by an actual witness to the events.
-And where John's account does parallel and overlap stories and content from the other three Gospels, in several places it appears to do so specifically to add details that were lacking within the others.
+It can be debated about whether or not the writer or dictator of the Gospel of John is actually this John Zebedee, the beloved apostle of Jesus, but there is too much unique material and important details in his account that would only be known by an actual witness to the events.
+And where John's account does parallel and overlap stories and content from the other three Gospels, it appears to do so specifically to add details that were lacking within the others.

 As a leader of the early Christian church, John the Apostle himself had disciples, and he taught the young Polycarp, who became the bishop of Smyrna (c.
 69 - 155 CE); who went on to disciple the bishop Irenaeus of Gaul (c.
 130 - 202 CE); who tutored the early third century Roman theologian Hippolytus (c.
 170 - 235 CE).

-As a leader in the early Jerusalem church, it appears that John may have also written his account to address certain issues of importance to the church at that time, such as questions about the station of Jesus Christ in relation to God, and the purpose of His mission as the Word of God, and the Messiah of the Jewish peoples.
+As a leader in the early Jerusalem Church, it appears that John may have also written his account to address certain issues of importance to the church at that time, such as questions about the station of Jesus Christ in relation to God, and the purpose of His mission as the Word of God, and the promised Messiah of the Jewish peoples.

 Listen to the audio: